 HTML provides programmers for dividing a single browser display into multiple window sections, where each section holds the capability to load individual URLs.
 This concept of HTML providing multiple frames at one browser display is called frameset, and all the frame tags are used within the container tag <frameset>.
 So the entire separation of HTML pages is possible using the concept of frames.
 In his chapter, you will be learning about the frames and how they are used for creating multiple sections in a single browser display.

 HTML frameset Tag

 This tag is used for defining a specific window or frame inside the <frameset> tag.
 Every <frame> within the <frameset> tag may use attributes for different purpose like: border, resizing capability, include scrolling etc. The main use of frames is for displaying menu(s) in any portion of your page along with the content in another part of the page.
-Multiple HTML pages can be seen at once within the single vide-port of browser window using this tag.
+Multiple HTML pages can be seen within the single vide-port of the browser window using this tag.
 Let's see how:

 <html> <head> <title>Example for Frame</title> </head> <frameset cols="20%,*"> <frame src="Ol.html"> 1st FRAME <frame src="marquee.html"> 2nd FRAME </frameset> </html>

 Drawbacks of Frames

-Using frames has some disadvantages, and for this reason, it is not recommended to use frames in the HTML document.
+Using frames has some disadvantages, so it is not recommended to use frames in the HTML document.
 These are:

-- There are small devices (mobile or other smartphones) that are unable to cope up with the size and features of frames mostly because these device-screens aren't large enough for making this splitting up, which is done by <frame>.
+- There are small devices (mobile or other smartphones) that cannot cope with the size and features of frames mostly because these device-screens aren't large enough for making this splitting up, which is done by <frame>.

 - Screen resolution has an adverse effect on frames that you will create in some devices.